tajakobsen/roving-tabindex-element-list/README.md

  * [Sort by dom position](./src/plugins/sort-by-dom-position.js) - Plugin that keeps the element list sorted based on element positions in the dom.
+  * [Prevent wrapping](./src/plugins/prevent-wrapping.js) - Plugin that prevents the tabindex from wrapping around to the last element, when pressing up on the first element, and vise versa.

 ## Licence